y2nd/React-TodoApp/README.md

-This is a simple do to app built with React.
+This is a simple TODO app built with React.

-## How to run ?
+## Run
 if you are running this for the first time simply type:
 ```bash
 npm install